 So here is how I went about it.
 I would certainly encourage you to do some more research on this in order to get a good idea of what will work best for you.
-Please bear in mind that when I chose my Mentor, the Mentoring Programme that I've spoken of on this website did not yet exist.
-I will talk about choosing a Mentor within a programme, in a later blog.
+Please bear in mind that when I chose my mentor, the mentoring programme that I've spoken of on this website, did not yet exist.

 Who do you want?

-I was very lucky in my job to work with/under some really accomplished and experienced colleagues, most of whom would and hopefully will make excellent Mentors.
-This was actually one of the reasons why I knew creating a Mentor Programme at work would be a good idea, because there was a strong pool of people to help many potential Mentees in their career.
-With this being said though, I only had one Mentor in mind.
+I was very lucky in my job to work with/under some really accomplished and experienced colleagues, most of whom would and hopefully will make excellent mentors.
+This was actually one of the reasons why I knew creating a mentor programme at work would be a good idea, because there was a strong pool of people to help many potential mentees in their career.
+With this being said though, I only had one mentor in mind.
 Martin was one of our directors, and although we didn't work closely together, I really respected his hard work, his positive but honest energy, and his approachable nature.
-I knew I needed a Mentor that wasn't overly professional or serious all the time, because I like to throw in humour where possible and I didn't regard myself as overly professional either.
-I also knew that I needed to trust my Mentor, and Martin struck me as someone who would listen without judgement.
+I knew I needed a mentor that wasn't overly professional or serious all the time, because I like to throw in humour where possible and I don't regard myself as overly professional either.
+I also knew that I needed to trust my mentor, and martin struck me as someone who would listen without judgement.

 Will they say yes?

 Even though my choice was simple, I still had to think about the choice they would have to make, because I am not a huge fan of rejection.
 Just because I wanted him to take on this role in my life, that didn't necessarily mean he would want to.
 I had already built a good working relationship with him so he at least knew my name - always a good start!
 What made me confident that he would want to be my mentor was the way he had already been looking out for me at work.
 He would often check in with me, take the time to ask me what was new, and send me the occasional email praising my good work.
 It's always a boost to have someone in your corner!
 I thought, if he is already invested in me, why wouldn't he say yes to continuing this investment?